-Teachers and parents will be asked about aspects of the design such as the type of robots it should be compatible with, the control devices that it should work with, and the activities to be included.
-Children expressing willingness to participate, for which parental consent is also given, will be able to take part, giving us design suggestions and using the system during the different piloting stages.
-This study was also introduced to a local group of young adults with LD, and we will continue to present updates during this group's regular meetings and to use their advice to improve the system.
-In order to achieve this, and based on the fact that many teachers knew only the robots with a stronger marketing presence, or those that, although have not been used in studies, are sold in stores, we will not only consider robots used in previous studies, but other commercially available and affordable robots that teachers and parents identify as good candidates.
-The same will apply to control devices and activities.
+It is proposed that teachers and parents will be asked about aspects of the design such as the type of robots it should be compatible with, the control devices that it should work with, and the activities to be included.
+Children expressing willingness to participate, for which parental consent will be obtained, will be able to take part, providing design suggestions and using the system during the different piloting stages.
+This will build upon current research in which young adults with LD are reviewing educational robots and offering advice to improve development of a common interface system to make it easier for teachers to control robot interaction activities designed to meet specific learning objectives for children with special educational needs.
+In order to achieve this, an interface to control different robots will be developed, as this will be easier to learn and use, and will offer more flexibility to set up activities with different robots.
+This new common interface will include activities recommended by teachers and parents, and it will be compatible with various commercially available robots that they identify as good candidates, also allowing them to interact with these robots using different control devices such as specialist switches or motion trackers.